 Last year, I started my Halloween projects right at the beginning of September.
 This year, I am yet to start any Halloween projects, as I am still floating in the dreamland trying to decide what kind of props I should go with.
 Seeing so many good ideas out there is not helping my situation either, because I want to do them all, but I don’t have enough time.
 So this year, I guess I will end up doing some apothecary jars, since that will look excellent together with The Book of Shadows I prepared last year.

 I got the initial idea for the Book of Shadows from Pinterest.
 But the pins I saw were either about how to transform only the cover of a hardcover book or about 1-2 pages of spells and incantations to stick in a notebook.
 I couldn’t find any pins on how to prepare a full spell book Halloween prop, inside and out, with the hardcover and all.
 So I became determined to make one for us.
-After searching for 3 days online, I happened to land on some excellent content that I could use for my project.
-Preparing the layouts and printing out the pages took me a whole weekend.
+After searching for 3 days online, I happened to land on some excellent illustrations and prop pages that I could use for my project.
+Preparing the page layouts for book-page printing took me a whole weekend.
 I used card stock paper for the printing to give the book an authentic old feel.

 Once all the pages were printed out, I used this excellent tutorial on Instructables.com for making a hard cover book.
 As excellent as the tutorial was, trust me this part was the most tedious part of this project.
 So have some patience if you are attempting to make one, because you will love the end product.